Cosmetic Surgery (Minimum Standards) Bill

 Overview

-This bill aims to improve safety and standards in the cosmetic surgery industry in the UK by establishing a new regulatory body, a national implant registry, and by prohibiting the advertising of cosmetic procedures.
+This bill aims to improve safety and standards in the cosmetic surgery industry in the UK by establishing a regulatory body, a national implant registry, and prohibiting misleading advertising.

 Description